Tao Yong: People's Republic of China

-In October 1950, Tao was appointed Deputy Commander of the Ninth Troop of the People's Volunteer Army and took part in the Korean war.
+In October 1950, Tao was appointed Deputy Commander of the Ninth Troop of the People's Volunteer Army and took part in the Korean War.
 He conducted the Ninth Troop at Changjing Lake (Chosin Reservoir).
 In 1951, Tao took part in the fifth battle（Chinese spring offensive） in the Korean War, after which he temporarily acted as commander and political commissioner, winning the First Class flag medal, and Liberation and Independence medal in North Korea.
 In November 1952, Tao was appointed commander of the Navy Force of the East China Military Area Command, conducting many navy battles against the NAR.
 In 1955, Tao was appointed commander of the East China Sea Fleet and became a Lieutenant General of the People's Liberation Army.
 Tao won the first-class Eight-One Medal, Independence and Liberation Medal and the first-class Liberation Medal.
 Tao was appointed Deputy Commander of the Navy Force.
 In November 1963, Tao was appointed Deputy Commander of the Nanjing Military Region.

-Tao Yong was killed in the Cultural Revolution.
-On 21 January 1967, Tao was found dead in the water well in the back garden of the guesthouse of the East Sea Fleet.
+Tao Yong died during Cultural Revolution under contentious circumstances.
+In early 1967, Tao became ill and Xu Shiyou suggested that he go to Nanjing for treatment, but Tao refused.
+On the morning of 21 January 1967, Tao and Shanghai Garrison commander Liao Zhengguo discussed rescuing Shanghai party secretary Chen Pixian, who had recently been deposed by the January Storm.
+Later that day, Tao was found dead in the water well in the back garden of the guesthouse of the East Sea Fleet.
 The cause of Tao's death remains uncertain.
-Soon after his death, the party admitted that the Navy had classified him as a "traitor" and "committing suicide for fear of punishment".
-In September, Tao's wife Zhu Lan was also killed.
+According to an attempted rescuer, he reported to commissar of the East Sea Fleet Liu Haotian twice that "Commander Tao is dead despite efforts to rescue him, please come to the scene and see."
+However, Liu Haotian replied curtly, "He is dead so he is dead, await orders from above.", then never showed up to the scene.
+Soon after Tao's death, Liu Haotian declared based on his personal opinion, though without evidence, that the Navy had classified him as a "traitor" and that he "committing suicide for fear of punishment".
+In September, Tao's wife Zhu Lan was killed.
 In 1977, the Central Military Commission redressed the grievances done to Tao Yong and his wife.